My Mother Should Be Able To Do It

 I'm not a software developer.
 I'm not even what one would call a web developer (yet).

-But I use softwares a lot.
-And I’ve been using them for 20 years now.
+But I use software a lot.
+And I've been using it for 20 years now.

 So far, you'll tell me, nothing remarkable.